Evolved Program Analytical Forecasts

 Inventor

-Dr. Paul Roebber, PhD – Distinguished Professor in the Department of Mathematical Sciences at the University of Wisconsin-Milwaukee.
+Dr. Paul Roebber, PhD – Professor, University of Wisconsin-Milwaukee